bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

-## 3. HOW-TO: Describe a tree as an object to build a class Named `Tree`
+## 3. EXTRA INFORMATION: how-to describe a tree as an object to build a class Named `Tree`
 I try to find some words to describe a tree. here is the explanations in French and in English.

 **French Version**